Step 1 - Complete an APAC accredited three year undergraduate psychology sequence

 Step 3 - At the end of 4th year you have a choice of pathway:

 - 4+2 pathway: complete two years of supervision as a provisionally registered psychologist.
+This pathway is being phased out by the PsyBA.
 Refer to the PsyBA for more information.

 - 5+1 pathway: complete a fifth year of study (Master of Professional Psychology) as a provisionally registered psychologist; year five is completed at an education provider, followed by one year of supervision.
 Refer to the PsyBA for more information.